arfar/magic_finder/README.md

  * FEATURE Display images (almost certainly won't implement this).
  * FIXME There are some cards with the same name (e.g. The Superlatorium and B.F.M) which are listed more than once.
    - Don't think I will fix this... how often are you searching for this anyways?!?
  * TODO Investigate further as why "Gravedigger" gives the Spanish name.
 I think maybe I should filter out non-English cards.
+I think it could maybe be because there are some language specific sets.
+Unsure though.
    - Or just leave it - it doesn't really hurt.

 ## Thanks